JingyiZ9/MyBlog/about.md

 permalink: /about/
 ---

-A master student of ECE department at UIUC.
+A master student of Statistics department at UIUC.

 ### More Information